-Following two very well-attended and inspiring events, this year will see the third university-wide Research Day.
-We would like to spend an exciting day with you all and facilitate scientific exchange between the faculties, departments, and WittenLab.
+After two very well-attended and inspiring events, the university-wide Research Day will take place for the third time this year.
+We would like to experience an exciting day with all of you and facilitate scientific exchange between the faculties, departments and the WittenLab.

-We are currently witnessing increasing intolerance worldwide toward the diversity of human cultures, languages, identities, worldviews, and ways of life.
-Beyond describing diversity, in many places we are far from actively recognizing differences and integrating them into a lived social reality.
-Science and the arts can build bridges and facilitate respectful dialogue.
-Beyond the boundaries of individual disciplines, we want to explore the topic of diversity from a wide variety of perspectives in workshops.
+We are currently experiencing increasing intolerance towards the diversity of human cultures, languages, identities, world views and lifestyles worldwide.
+Beyond the description of diversity, in many places we are far from actively recognizing differences and integrating them into a lived social reality.
+Science and the arts can build bridges and facilitate respectful dialog.
+Beyond the boundaries of individual disciplines, we want to explore the topic of diversity from a wide range of perspectives in workshops.

-You can look forward to an exciting program with poster presentations, pitches, and the following workshops:
+You can expect an exciting program with poster viewing, pitches and the following workshops:

 The sense or nonsense of diversity management in companies and universities

-Against the backdrop of current discussions about the sense or nonsense - depending on one's position - of intentionally promoting diversity, this interactive workshop invites participants to critically examine the opportunities, challenges and limitations of diversity management in organizations.
+Against the backdrop of current discussions about the sense or nonsense - depending on your position - of intentionally promoting diversity, this interactive workshop invites you to critically examine the opportunities, challenges and limits of diversity management in organizations.
 The workshop will be led by Dr. Dirk Jakobs, Vice President for Organizational Development and Diversity Management at UW/H. Previously, he was responsible for organizational and personnel development in leading positions and most recently as Global Diversity Officer for Diversity Management at the Daimler Group.

 Shaping interdisciplinarity - utilizing the potential of artistic research